 all kids age 6 months and older who do not have contraindications.
 Your child should get the COVID-19 vaccine that is

 authorized for their age.

-Myocarditis is the inflammation of the heart muscle.
+Myocarditis is an inflammation of the heart muscle.
 It happens when the body's immune system reacts to an infection or some other trigger.
 In more than half of cases, no cause is identified.
-Symptoms can include
+Symptoms can include feelings of

 abnormal heart rhythms, shortness of breath, or

-chest pain.
-The recent reports of myocarditis after COVID-19 vaccination were seen:
+The reports of myocarditis after COVID-19 vaccination were seen:

 more often in males than females,

 more often following dose 2 than dose 1, and